 Sea Change - Tai Timu Tai Pari is a two-year project to develop a new marine spatial plan for the Hauraki Gulf.

-The programme is a partnership between DOC, Newmont Waihi Gold and local volunteers on the Coromandel Peninsula.
+The programme manages New Zealand dotterel on the Coromandel Peninsula.
+It is a partnership between DOC, Newmont Waihi Gold and local volunteers.

 Learn more about Te Tapatoru ā Toi - a new approach to bicultural partnership in the management of Moutohorā Wildlife Management Reserve and Ōhope and Tauwhare Pā scenic reserves.

 Project Janszoon works in partnership with the Department of Conservation to help the ecological restoration of the Abel Tasman National Park.

 The Momorangi Bay Conservation Project aims to restore the missing canopy tree species of Momorangi Bay in the Marlborough Sounds.
 It is sponsored by Kathmandu Ltd.

 The Glaciers to Wetlands Restoration Project aims to restore the Ōkārito Wetland System and has been made possible by funding from the Air New Zealand Environment Trust.

 This pest management project will protect a wide range of native flora and fauna in the iconic Matukituki Valley.
 It will benefit native species, ecosystems and recreational users.

 Find out about this community-driven project dedicated to the protection and enhancement of kōwhai trees in Otago.